AngomRanjan/Profile/README.md

 # Profile

 > This project is a part of Microverse Software Developers Course Module-1.
 Here I am developing a Responsive Profile Website.
-Currently, the project is in the initial stage of development.
+The project is in the initial stage of development.
-A simple skeleton of mobile version is completed as of now.
+Currently, it showcase a simple mobile and desktop responsive model.